Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/03_bdds.typ

   Think of it like a "file descriptor" --- you need the OS (Manager) to read the file.
 ]

-The workflow is:
+The workflow:
-+ When the analyzer encounters a condition (e.g., `x > 0`) for the first time, the manager allocates a new BDD variable (e.g., index 1) and stores the mapping.
++ When analyzer encounters a condition (e.g., `x > 0`) for the first time, manager allocates a new BDD variable (e.g., index 1) and stores the mapping.
-+ When the same condition is encountered later, the manager retrieves the existing mapping and returns the same BDD variable.
++ When the same condition appears later, manager retrieves existing mapping and returns the same BDD variable.

-This guarantees that the *same* logical condition is always represented by the *same* BDD variable, preserving the logical consistency of the analysis.
+This guarantees the *same* logical condition always gets the *same* BDD variable, preserving logical consistency.

 == Why BDDs Solve State Explosion

-As discussed in @ch-control-flow, a sequence of $N$ branches can create $2^N$ paths.
+@ch-control-flow showed: $N$ branches can create $2^N$ paths.

-BDDs mitigate this explosion by exploiting structure and independence.
+BDDs mitigate this by exploiting structure and independence.

-If decisions do not interact (e.g., independent checks), the BDD size grows *linearly* with the number of variables, rather than exponentially.
+When decisions don't interact (e.g., independent checks), BDD size grows *linearly* with variable count, not exponentially.

 For example, consider 100 independent `if` statements:
 - *Explicit Paths*: $2^100$ paths (computationally intractable).
 - *BDD Nodes*: $2 times 100 = 200$ nodes (trivial to store).

-The BDD automatically "factors out" the independence.
+The BDD automatically factors out independence.

-Explosion typically occurs only when variables are heavily correlated in complex ways (e.g., cryptographic hashes), which is less common in typical control logic.
+Explosion typically occurs only when variables are heavily correlated in complex ways (e.g., cryptographic hashes).
+This is less common in typical control logic.

 == Summary

 - *Sets of states* are represented as *Boolean functions*.
-- *BDDs* provide a compact, canonical graph representation of these functions.
+- *BDDs* provide compact, canonical graph representations of these functions.
-- *Reduction rules* (Isomorphism and Redundant Tests) compress the representation by sharing common sub-structures.
+- *Reduction rules* (Isomorphism and Redundant Tests) compress by sharing common substructures.
 - The *`SymbolicManager`* maps program conditions to BDD variables, ensuring consistency.

 #info-box(title: "Explore BDD Operations")[
-  To see boolean operations in action, check out the example below which demonstrates AND, OR, XOR, and their algebraic properties like De Morgan's laws and absorption.
+  To see boolean operations in action, check out the example demonstrating AND, OR, XOR, and their algebraic properties like De Morgan's laws and absorption.
 ]

 #example-reference(